ryansaballa/texostudio/projects/culture-first-redesigning-the-ciro-experience-for-future-talent.md

 ### Re-thinking carousels and accessibility
 Creating a new component on the site has allowed me to be more prepared to include accessibility as part of the process rather than an after-thought during the quality assurance phase.
 Although I included attributes that helps readers who rely on keyboards using the Tab key, there were areas missed to enhance accessibility using aria-label.

-With this in mind, the same type of people annot hover on elements, therefore instead of targeting the arrow buttons to control the quote carousel using the hover state - the focus state should be used.
+With this in mind, the same type of people cannot hover on elements, therefore instead of targeting the arrow buttons to control the quote carousel using the hover state - the focus state should be used.

 This experience will help me become more intentional with keeping accessibility in mind with a list of attributes to include when building a component in the future.